zgrossbart/jdd/threat_model/README.md

 JSONDiff has only three external dependencies and doesn't use any code scanning for those threats.

 #### Threats
 1. JSONDiff doesn't provide an [SBOM](https://en.wikipedia.org/wiki/Software_supply_chain) file.
-This risk is mitaged by the very small number of dependencies used by JSONDiff.
+This risk is mitigated by the very small number of dependencies used by JSONDiff.
 2. Google AdSense and Google Analytics could introduce malicious code.
 There's no good mitigation for this threat.
 JSONDiff just trusts those two Google projects.
 Google has their own process for threat modeling for those projects, but they must be loaded live and communicate back to Google for proper functionality.

 ### Client-side threats